JKorf/Bybit.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 2.0.3 - 22 May 2023
+    * Fixed category parameter not being send on V5 GetFreeRateAsync
+    * Fixed CreateTime deserialization on Spot V3 order model

 * Version 2.0.2 - 14 May 2023
     * Fixed V5 GetTransactionHistory response model
     * Fixed V5 Account Withdraw incorrect parameter name